FULL WEBSITE COMING SOON!

 Workshop design and facilitation, user research, prototyping and testing, co-production.

-Clients include Diverse City, Trinity Laban, Encounters Arts, Magpie Dance, Libraries Unlimited, Youth Women's Trust, Pavilion Dance South West.
+Clients include The Goethe Institut, Diverse City, Trinity Laban, Encounters Arts, Magpie Dance, Libraries Unlimited, Young Women's Trust, Pavilion Dance South West.

 Research & Evaluation, Data-Driven Innovation